10 Lesser-Known Classic Novels Every Book Lover Should Read!

-Greetings, fellow classic novel lovers!
+Greetings, fellow classic novels lovers!
 If you’re like me, then you’re probably getting tired of re-reading the same classics over and over again (yes, I’m looking at you, now go put that copy of Pride and Prejudice down, you’ve read it six times already!), and you’re aching for something new and exciting, yet with the familiar feel of your favorite classic books.

 Don’t worry, I’ve got you covered.
 Because today, we’re going to talk about a few hidden literary gems, which have somehow managed to slip through the cracks of mainstream fame.
 So let’s dive in, and unveil 10 lesser-known classic novels, which you’ve probably skipped in favor of re-reading The Count of Monte Christo for the umpteenth time.